This page provides an overview of the script security architecture in Gecko.

 The expanded principal subsumes every content principal it contains.
 The content principals do not subsume the expanded principal, even if the expanded principal only contains a single content principal.

-"http://moz.org" but not vice versa: so the expanded principal gets full access to the content principals it contains, with Xray vision by default, and the content principals get no access to the expanded principal.
+"http://moz.org" but not vice versa.
+The expanded principal gets full access to the content principals it contains, with Xray vision by default, and the content principals get no access to the expanded principal.

-Expanded principals are useful when we want to give code extra privileges, including cross-origin access, but don't want to give it full system privileges.
-For example, they're used in the Add-on SDK to give content scripts cross-domain privileges for a predefined set of domains, and to protect content scripts form access by untrusted web content, without having to give content scripts system privileges.
+Expanded principals are useful when you want to give code extra privileges, including cross-origin access, but don't want to give the code full system privileges.
+For example, expanded principals are used in the Add-on SDK to give content scripts cross-domain privileges for a predefined set of domains, and to protect content scripts from access by untrusted web content, without having to give content scripts system privileges.

 The null principal fails almost all security checks.
 It has no privileges and can't be accessed by anything but itself and chrome.
 It subsumes no other principals, even other null principals.
 (This is what is used when HTML5 and other specs say "origin is a globally unique identifier".)

-The following diagram shows the factors that determine what kind of wrapper compartment A would get when trying to access an object in compartment B.
+The following diagram shows the factors that determine the kind of wrapper that compartment A would get when trying to access an object in compartment B.